turtle96/taskell/docs/UserGuide.md

 Displays a list of all the tasks with description or tags matching 'banana', 'milk', and 'essay'. <br>

 > Take Note! <br>
-> Tasks with words that match the keyword includes those that contain the keyword.
-For example, searching for "book" will match with "book", "textbook", "storybook" etc.
+> Tasks with words that match the keyword include those that contain the keyword.
+For example, searching for 'book' will match with 'book', 'textbook', 'storybook' etc.

 - `find-tag` TAG [MORE_TAGS]<br>
 Displays list of tasks with the same tags.<br>